 Contrary to the popular belief, you do not necessarily need to be some kind of politician, public official or powerful executive to be charged with the crime of embezzlement in Pennsylvania.
 Criminal cases in which mere mortals face embezzlement charges have been on the rise in recent years.

 “But how can you be found guilty of embezzlement in Pennsylvania?” you may wonder.
-Let our Pittsburgh embezzlement defense attorney from SMA Law Group explain.
+Let our Pittsburgh embezzlement defense attorney from SMT Legal explain.
 It does not take much to cross the line and get in trouble with the law, because any time you fraudulently mishandle or misappropriate cash or property that has been entrusted to you but belongs to someone else, you immediately become an easy prey on a prosecutor’s radar.

 FREE CASE EVALUATION